Ceramic surface replacement – but is it possible minimally-invasively?

 For young, active patients, the cap prosthesis sounds ideal:

-However, disadvantages such as non-minimally invasive access, ceramic fracture and uncertain long-term results must be clearly communicated.
-Patients who value rapid mobilization, short rehabilitation and proven, safe solutions should consider alternative options.
+However, the disadvantages, such as the lack of minimally invasive access, ceramic breakage , and uncertain long-term results, must be clearly communicated.
+Patients who value rapid mobilization, short rehabilitation, and safe, proven solutions should explore alternative options.

-Modern hip surgery offers proven solutions for this: for example, the short-stem prosthesis, which is bone-preserving and can be used minimally invasively.
+Modern hip surgery offers proven solutions: e.g., the short stem prosthesis, which is bone-sparing and can be used minimally invasively.

 6.5 Transition to modern alternatives

-The short stem prosthesis combines the advantages of the cap prosthesis (bone preservation, high mobility) with the benefits of minimally invasive technique:
+The short stem prosthesis combines the advantages of the cap prosthesis (bone preservation, high mobility) with the advantages of minimally invasive technique:

 7. Short stem prosthesis as a modern alternative

-The short-stem prosthesis has established itself in recent years as the preferred solution for many patients who require hip surgery, but place value on bone preservation and minimally invasive technique .
-It combines the advantages of surface replacement with the achievements of modern hip surgery – without the risks of ceramic cap prostheses.
+The short-stem prosthesis has established itself in recent years as the preferred solution for many patients who require hip surgery but value bone preservation and minimally invasive techniques .
+It combines the advantages of surface replacement with the achievements of modern hip surgery – without the risks of ceramic resurfacing prostheses.

 7.1 Structure and Functionality

-The short-stem prosthesis differs from classical hip prostheses by the shortened stem, which is inserted into the proximal part of the thigh:
+The short-stem prosthesis differs from classic hip prostheses in that the stem is shortenedand inserted into the proximal part of the thigh:

 Short prosthesis stem